aefarrell/aefarrell.github.io/_posts/2023-09-15-engineering_a_cup_of_coffee.md

 ![Coffee control chart](/images/engineering_coffee_files/Lockhart-control-chart.png)
 > Coffee control chart ([Batali, Ristenpart, and Guinard 2020](#batali-2020))

 The standard way of thinking about coffee extraction starts with Lockhart's *coffee control chart*, this plots the concentration of solids (TDS) against total extraction.
 The diagonal lines represent a given dose of coffee (I typically brew 55g/L with my V60, which puts me pretty near the sweet spot).
 A given brew moves along the diagonal line for the given dose, moving from the bottom left to the upper right as the brew proceeds.
-The goal is to stop the brew once the extraction and strength (concentration) have reached the optimal level.
+The goal is to stop the brew once the extraction and strength (concentration) have reached the optimal level[<sup id="fnref-2">2</sup>](#fn-2).

-{% capture extraction-note %}
+{% capture footnote-2 %}
-For a given dose of coffee, the concentration and extraction are directly proportional to one another.
+<a name="fn-2"><strong>2</strong></a>: For a given dose of coffee, the concentration and extraction are directly proportional to one another.

 $$ \mathrm{Dose} = D = { m_{beans} \over V_{water} } \approx { m_{beans} \over V_{cup} } $$